bfintal/Page-Builder-Sandwich-old/readme.txt

 = What can you do with it =

 * Create editable, nestable columns
+* Edit text and content using the TinyMCE visual editor like how you normally would
+* Live working preview of embedded content (e.g. put in a YouTube video and you can play it while still being able to drag it)
 * Drag and drop TinyMCE views into other locations.
 Works with:
+	* WordPress:
+		* Image galleries
-  * WordPress image galleries,
+		* Videos
+		* Video playlists
-  * Jetpack video embeds,
+		* Audio
+		* Audio playlists
-  * Jetpack audio embeds,
+	* Jetpack:
+	  	* Video embeds *via Add Media > Insert From URL*
+			* Dailymotion embed
+			* Flickr videos
+			* TED talks embed
+			* Vimeo embed
+			* Vine embed
+			* Youtube embed
+		* Audio embeds *via Add Media > Insert From URL*
+			* Rdio embeds
+			* SoundCloud embeds
+			* Spotify embeds
+		* Other embeds *via Add Media > Insert From URL*
-  * Shortcake
+			* Github Gists
+	* All shortcake post elements
-* Clone shortcodes & columns
+* Clone shortcodes/embeds & columns
+* Create different shortcodes
+* Working undo

+= Shortcodes =

+Aside from the shortcodes and embeds listed above, we've included other shortcodes as well:

+* *Still being created*

-* Create different shortcodes (no shortcodes are included yet, contributions are welcome at the [Github repository](https://github.com/gambitph/Page-Builder-Sandwich/) )
+*Contributions are welcome at the [Github repository](https://github.com/gambitph/Page-Builder-Sandwich/)*

 = Contributing =